 Another pitfall involved in voluntourism is that most volunteers don’t speak the language of the children, so they can’t properly communicate with them.
 And most importantly, without proper vetting and regulations, children are at risk for abuse with the constant flow of volunteers, who often are not even given background checks.

 So how can you get involved?
 You can have a bigger impact on the lives of these children by supporting reputable organizations, such as Kitechild, which work to transform their quality of life.
 You can get involved by volunteering your time to help spread the word of our mission through social media.
-You can also host local events to raise funding or to get the message out there about at-risk children, the true realities behind their situation, and how we are working towards change.
-We’re currently working on a pilot program on university campuses nationwide, which will serve to provide volunteers like you with the opportunity to be a part of creating meaningful change and opportunities these children deserve.
+You can volunteer your time and energy to host local events to raise funding for a specific project or to get the message out there.